Biolab-PoliTO/CIMAP/README.md

 <img  src="https://github.com/marcoghislieri/CIMAP/blob/main/docs/_static/CIMAPworkflow.png"/>

 ## Documentation
-Detailed information on data requirements and algorithm functions can be found on [GitHub](https://marcoghislieri.github.io/CIMAP/index.html).
+Detailed information on data requirements and algorithm functions can be found on the [Documentation](https://marcoghislieri.github.io/CIMAP/index.html) page.
 Moreover, a complete ``CIMAP``application example is provided.

 ## References
 If you use ``CIMAP`` algorithm in your work, please cite the following two articles: